buk7456/FreeTX/README.md

 The major components are
 - 1x Atmega2560 microcontroller, 2x Atmega328p microcontrollers.
 - 2x SX1276/77/78/79 or RFM95 based Lora modules.
 Other RF modules can possibly be used with some modifications to the source code.
-- 128x64 KS0108 based LCD.
-Any 128x64 LCD can however be used (provide own driver code).
+- A 128x64 graphical LCD with KS0108 or ST7920 controller.
+Any other 128x64 LCD can however be used (provide own driver code).

 ## User interface
 Three buttons are used for navigating the user interface i.e. Up, Select, Down.
 Long press Select to go Back.